areitan/PWA_Text_Editor/README.md

 ---
 ## Description

 This is a PWA Text Editor built from starter code.
-It uses the [idb](https://www.npmjs.com/package/idb) package and deployed to [Heroku](https://heroku.com).
+This application runs in the browser, but also functions offline.
+The user can create and retreive notes and code whether online or offline.
+It uses the [idb](https://www.npmjs.com/package/idb) package, [webpack](https://webpack.js.org/), [Babel](https://babeljs.io/), and deployed to [Heroku](https://heroku.com).

 ---